LukaB25/Foodie-Society/README.md

 Did some troubleshooting of the site and discovered the h2 element under each of the recipes containing _Bon Appetit._ was not centered properly for the first two recipes, fixed them by adding additional padding underneath the ordered list on the right.

-After deployment of the site I found out that the hero image and the meetups background image were not uploading, so I took some time trying to figure out what what the issue.
+After deployment of the site I found out that the hero image and the meetups background image were not updating, so I took some time trying to figure out what what the issue.
 I discovered that the images were not loading because they were within the style.css file and they didn't have a proper directory set up.
 Instead of setting them up to go one directory up and then access the images folder I was trying to add them the same way I added the img files within the html by going through the /assets/images pathway and the way to fix it was to replace the assets with ../images pathway.

+After setting up media queries for responsiveness I found out that the recipes page was not responsive and was falling apart with sizes smaller that 525px.
+After hours of troubleshooting and trying to figure it out I discovered that the article had no specified container and the circle-container that held the images were not working optimally on the small screen sizes so I tryed a lot of different techniques, but discovered that the best option is to remove the circle-container boundaries and border set the image size to auto, so it can adjust more easily on such small screen size.
+I also added the article width and height to make sure it is not going out of alignement with other sections.

 ## Deployment

 Steps:

 1. Open my repository [Foodie Society github](https://github.com/LukaB25/Foodie-Society).
 2. Go to settings.
 3. Locate Pages in the menu section on the left of the screen.
 4. Click on none under the Branch and select main option.
 5. Click on the save button.
 6. After couple of minutes reload the page and you will have a live site at the top of the site.
 7. Click on the link and it will take you to a live site.
 [My live site](https://lukab25.github.io/Foodie-Society/)

 Local deployment steps:

 1. Open my repository [Foodie Society github](https://github.com/LukaB25/Foodie-Society).
 2. Locate and click on the green button with Code written on it.
 3. Copy the link from the menu